Cabells and the Westward Movement

 – N. F. Cabell (p.
 59 of Cabellana)

 When William Cabell arrived in Virginia c.
 1726, he found that much of the tidewater area had been settled, however lightly, but that vast realms of territory awaited enterprising men in the Commonwealth’s interior.
-By the original charter, Virginia’s territory extended to the Pacific Ocean, and European settlers regarded the presence of American Indians as only a minor obstacle to possession of this land.
-Many thousands of Europeans (and the men and women of African descent whom they exploited as laborers) moved inland, but what set the Cabells in elite company was their success in controlling, not only participating in, this movement.
-Using their expertise, particularly in surveying, the founder and his sons were able to create a substantial Cabell homeland, centered around what would in 1808 become Nelson County.
+By the original charter, Virginia’s territory extended to the Pacific Ocean, and European settlers regarded the presence of Native Americans as only a minor obstacle to possession of this land.
+Many thousands of Europeans, and the men and women of African descent whom they enslaved and exploited as laborers, moved inland, but what set the Cabells apart was their success in controlling, as well as participating in, this movement.
+Using their expertise, particularly in surveying, the founder and his sons were able to amass a substantial Cabell homeland, centered around what would in 1808 become Nelson County, and then maintain their estates through the exploitation of the many enslaved persons they acquired.

 William Cabell’s cousin and fellow emigre, William Mayo, acted as a surveyor in the West Indies and was quick to apply his skills and turn them to his advantage in America.
 When the Burgesses created Goochland County in 1728 as the Commonwealth’s westernmost territory, Mayo scored an appointment as the new surveyor and laid out plans for the city of Richmond, among other settlements.
 William Cabell assisted him in this process and learned some skills as a surveyor.